parishwadomkar/ML_coding/README.md

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-### Final Remarks
-This repository is intended to be both a learning tool and a reference for implementing diverse AI algorithms.
+*This repository is intended to be both a learning tool and a reference for implementing diverse AI algorithms.
 The code is structured to emphasize clarity and modularity, ensuring that each module can be easily extended or integrated into larger projects.
-If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.
+If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.*